 (Stage Debut 1934 / Screen Debut 1961)

-The impact of American playwright Lillian Hellman’s 1934 play The Children’s Hour is rarely discussed in LGBTQ+ film and theatre history.
-On November 20, 1934, the play’s premiere at the Maxine Elliott Theatre New York attracted largely positive reviews.
-While at the same time taking a sledgehammer to the glass ceiling that had banned themes of sexuality from the New York stage.
-With Hellman’s play proving so popular the powers that be had no option but to let it run.
-Therefore, when the opportunity to transfer her play to the screen came knocking, there was a possibility and hope the same level of rebellion and challenge would surround the film.
+On November 20, 1934, Lillian Hellman’s play The Children’s Hour premiered at the Maxine Elliott Theatre New York, attracting largely positive reviews.
+But this was also a play that took a sledgehammer to the glass ceiling that had banned themes of sexuality from the New York stage.
+However, with Hellman’s play proving so popular, the powers that be had no option but to let it run.
+Therefore, when the opportunity to transfer her play to the screen came knocking, there was hope the same level of rebellion and challenge would surround the film under director William Wyler.

-However, William Wylers 1936 film adaptation These Three found itself subject to a strict Hays Code; the lesbian relationship airbrushed away.
-And despite the slight relaxation of the Hays Code his second attempt at a dutiful adaptation in 1961 The Children’s Hour, did not fare much better.
-Both film versions ultimately failing in making a groundbreaking leap forward in Lesbian stories on screen.
-However, does that mean we should completely disregard both film versions of The Children’s Hour in discussing the LGBTQ+ journey from stage to screen?
-For me, the answer to this question is simple, no. And let me explain why.
+However, despite William Wyler’s ambition, he was well aware that his 1936 film adaptation of the material These Three had found itself subject to a strict Hays Code with its lesbian relationships airbrushed away.
+So could, The Children’s Hour finally break the glass ceiling?
+Unfortunately, despite the relaxation of the Hays Code, his dutiful adaptation in 1961 didn’t fare much better.
+However, does that mean we should disregard both of his films and their place in LGBTQ+ film history?
+For me, the answer to this question is simple, no!

-To Wyler’s credit, he was determined to bring Hellman’s story of accusation, rumour and illicit love to the screen.
-A story Hellman had adapted from a real-life event in Edinburgh in 1810.
-The case in question relating to a young student named Jane Cumming, who accused her schoolmistresses, Jane Pirie and Marianne Woods, of having an affair in their pupils’ presence.
-And while Wyler found himself constricted by a damaging American code of decency on screen, he did manage to thread many of the plays core themes into his 1961 movie.
-Shirley MacLaine later stating that Wyler’s film was not as powerful as it could have been because of his trepidation.
-And the resulting film indeed chose nuance over a direct indication of the love held between her character and that of Audrey Hepburns.
+To Wyler’s credit, he was determined to bring Hellman’s story of accusation, rumour and illicit love to the screen in full.
+Hellman’s play had been adapted from a real-life event in Edinburgh in 1810, where a young student named Jane Cumming accused her schoolmistresses, Jane Pirie and Marianne Woods, of having an affair in their pupils’ presence.
+While Wyler found himself constricted by the destructive American code of decency, he did manage to thread many of the play’s core themes into his 1961 movie.
+Shirley MacLaine would later state that Wyler’s film was not as powerful as it could have been because of his trepidation.
+Therefore, he chose nuance to directly indicate the love held between her character and Audrey Hepburn’s.